 Puppy chow has become a popular snack because of how easy it is to make.
 The basic recipe has you microwaving some chocolate, peanut butter, and butter, mix it with Chex Mix cereal, and cover it in powdered sugar.

 That’s all there is to it.
 You have a delicious treat that requires truly little effort to make.
 But easy recipes offer a lot of room for customization for growth.
 That is why you can find themed puppy chow recipes as well.

 There are surely recipes for Christmas, Fourth of July, Birthday, Thanksgiving, and New Year’s, and each one will be slightly different.
 You can start with this Halloween puppy chow recipe and then start experimenting from there.

 Halloween Puppy Chow Recipe

-The ingredients for this Halloween puppy chow is extremely easy.
+The ingredients for this Halloween puppy chow are extremely easy.
 In fact, most of the ingredients can be removed or replaced however you’d like.
-There are a few staple ingredients though that will serve as the base of your puppy chow recipe for any holiday.
+There are a few staple ingredients, though, that will serve as the base of your puppy chow recipe for any holiday.